crynux-ai/crynux-node/README.md

 $ python -m venv venv
 ```

-4. Activate the venv and install the requirements for stable-diffusion-task and gpt-task:
+4. Activate the venv and install the requirements for the worker:

 ```shell
 # In the worker folder